 The needles themselves are solid but very flexible, and they should always sterilized in advance and discarded immediately after.
-When performed by a trained and experienced practitioner — the only kind who should even attempt this — acupuncture is an extremely safe procedure, and infection is not a significant risk.
+When a trained and experienced practitioner–the only kind who should even attempt this–performs acupuncture, it’s an extremely safe procedure, and infection does not pose a significant risk.

 It’s rare for the ailment to be fully “cured” in a single session, even a long one.
-Be prepared for four to eight weekly or biweekly sessions — though you may see some positive response after the first treatment, and improvements are usually noticeable by the third.
+You should prepare for four to eight weekly or biweekly sessions; although, you may see some positive response after the first treatment, and improvements are usually noticeable by the third.

 Acupuncture shouldn’t be a lifelong commitment, even for chronic conditions like arthritis.
-You should see positive improvement in a matter of days or weeks, and once the problem is under control, the number and frequency of treatments should taper off.
+You should see positive improvement in a matter of days or weeks.
+Once the problem is under control, the number and frequency of treatments should taper off.

 Have you ever taken your dog for acupuncture treatments?
 Did they help your dog feel better?
 Let us know in the comments below!